G-S9N6DX06CF

 How fast is a cheetah?

-Cheetahs are equipped for explosive acceleration to a full speed of up to 90 kilometers per hour over a short distance.
+Cheetahs are equipped for explosive acceleration to a full speed of up to ninety kilometers per hour over a short distance.

-Everything from the small head, slender body and, highly developed respiratory system contribute to cheetahs speed.
+Everything from the small head to the slender body and highly developed respiratory system contributes to a cheetah's speed.

 Light bones with long, thin legs and a short neck.